-\$'000 2015 \$'000
+2016 \$'000 2015 \$'000

 Borrowings - Current 5,321 65,825

 Borrowings - Non-current 261,644 169,100

 Total borrowings 266,965 234,925

 Cash and cash equivalents (73,373) (57,723)

 Net debt 193,592 177,202

-^{} Excludes vendor financing.
-Refer note 13 for vendor financing on deferred payment terms.
+Excludes vendor financing.
+Refer note 13 for vendor financing on deferred payment terms

-Borrowings are initially recognised at fair value, net of transaction costs incurred.
+Borrowings are initially recognised at fair value, net of For the purpose of the Group's capital management, transaction costs incurred.
 Borrowings are subsequently measured at amortised cost.
-Any difference between the proceeds (net of transaction costs) and the redemption amount is recognised in the statement of profit or loss over the period of the borrowings using the effective interest method.
+Any difference between the proceeds (net of transaction costs) and the redemption amount is recognised in the statement of profit or loss over the period of the borrowings using the effective interest

-For the purpose of presentation in the statement of cash flows, cash and cash equivalents includes cash on hand, deposits held at call with financial institutions, other short-term, highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value, and bank overdrafts.
+For the purpose of presentation in the statement of cash flows, cash and cash equivalents includes cash on hand, deposits held at call with financial institutions, other shortterm, highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value, and bank overdrafts.
 Bank overdrafts are shown within borrowings in current liabilities on the balance sheet.